 The lower the interest, the less the investment risk faced by investors.
 Also, a lower interest rate can encourage higher dividend payments.
-The source of corporate funding derived from debt has advantages, namely lower tax costs due to interest costs (Miller, 1976).
-Based on the description above, can be formulated the hypothesis as follows:
+The source of corporate funding derived from debt has advantages, namely lower tax costs due to interest costs (Aslama, 2019).
+Based on the description above, the fourth hypothesis can be formulated as follows: